alphagov/content-publisher/app/views/missing_permissions/update_history_mode.govspeak.md

-Only a GDS admin can update a document in history mode.
+Only a GDS admin can update a page in history mode.
 You do not have permission to do this.

-If this document needs to be updated you need to [make a request to GDS in GOV.UK support](https://support.publishing.service.gov.uk/content_advice_request/new)
+If this page needs to be updated you need to [make a request to GDS in GOV.UK support](https://support.publishing.service.gov.uk/content_advice_request/new){:target="_blank"}.
-(link opens in a new window).